 In order to continue supporting the health and wellbeing of our community in the face of the COVID-19 pandemic, a majority of Mahina Therapy sessions will remain virtual.

-For those clients who providers at Mahina Therapy do see in person, the following policies will be in effect:
+For those clients whose providers at Mahina Therapy do see in person, the following policies will be in effect:

 If you'd like to learn more about keeping your community safe during this pandemic, please visit https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/coronavirus-safety.html